kyma-project/api-gateway/docs/user/tutorials/01-54-secure-workload-extauth-authorization-code-flow.md

               - "x-forwarded-preferred-username"
     EOF
     ```
+  For more information about fields set above, see the [Istio Custom Resource documentation](https://kyma-project.io/external-content/istio/docs/user/04-00-istio-custom-resource.html).
 ### Expose Your Workload Using **extAuth** APIRule

 To configure OAuth2 Proxy, expose your workload using APIRule custom resource (CR).
 Configure **extAuth** as the access strategy.